flycheck/flycheck/README.md

 The following people contributed to flycheck:

+- [Bozhidar Batsov][bbatsov] provided valuable feedback and refinements, and brought Flycheck to a larger user base by adding it to his awesome [Prelude][] project.
 - [Jimmy Yuen Ho Wong][wyuenho] added the HTML syntax checker and the jshint Javascript checker, and did valuable testing and bug fixing.
 - [Marian Schubert][maio] added the Perl syntax checker.